You must be signed in to read the rest of this article.

 AlloDerm® Regenerative Tissue Matrix

 AlloDerm, an acellular dermal matrix derived from donated human skin, undergoes a multistep proprietary process that removes both the epidermis and the cells that can lead to tissue rejection.
-It has an excellent safety history, having been used in more than 1 million procedures, including general, urogenital, orthopedic, and dental surgeries.36 In the procurement and safety process of AlloDerm, tissue is accepted from tissue banks in compliance with the American Association of Tissue Banks (AATB) guidelines.
+It has an excellent safety history, having been used in more than 1 million procedures ranging from general, urogenital, orthopedic, and dental surgeries.36 In the procurement and safety process of AlloDerm, tissue is accepted from tissue banks in compliance with the American Association of Tissue Banks (AATB) guidelines.
 The processing of AlloDerm from donor tissue involves a series of steps that removes the epidermis and cells in the dermis that can lead to graft rejection and/or failure of recipient responses.
 The extracellular matrix that remains is then put through a proprietary freeze-drying step that preserves the tissue without damage from ice crystal formation.
 Histologic testing is then done on each final lot to verify cell removal.

 Puros® Dermis Allograft Tissue Matrix